 Pattern Review: Melly and Me, Buttercup bunny

 I have a bit of a blogger crush on Melanie McNeice aka Melly and Me.
 I met her a few years ago at a craft retreat and just love what she does.
 She has supported me a couple of times on my little old blog which I am truly grateful for.
-Especially now she is like, totally a super star fabric designer for Riley Blake!! (*wink wink*).
-She has a new fabric line out 'Wildflower Meadows' which is just adorable.
+Especially now she is like, totally a super star fabric designer for Riley Blake!! (wink wink).
+She has a new fabric line out ‘Wildflower Meadows‘ which is just adorable.
 I better get my hands on some of that!
-It includes an cute pre-printed fabric pattern for the 'Flower the Happy Hedgehog' bag.
+It includes a cute pre-printed fabric pattern for the ‘Flower the Happy Hedgehog‘ bag.
 Adooo-ra-ble!!

 I have to stop taking photos at dusk when I get